 The LEO Science & Tech Hub is an R&D innovation unit of LEO Pharma A/S dedicated to identifying, developing, and funding innovative solutions that improve the lives of people with skin diseases.
 It was founded in 2016 as a catalyst to transform early-stage innovations into solutions for improving the lives of people with skin diseases.
 We collaborate, explore cutting-edge ideas and make investments.
 We are an agile group of scientific experts with an entrepreneurial mindset and a vision of how to give patients control over disease by predicting, diagnosing, and monitoring conditions.
 The LEO Science & Tech Hub is based in Cambridge, Mass.
 For more information, please visit www.leo-scitech.com, or connect with us at firstname.lastname@example.org, on Twitter @LEOscitech or LinkedIn.

 AJ Aranyosi, PhD, Epicore Biosystems

-Founded in 1908 and owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, setting new standards of care for people with skin conditions.
-LEO Pharma is headquartered in Denmark with a global team of 6,000 people, serving 92 million patients in 130 countries.
-In 2019, the company generated net sales of DKK 10,805 million.
+LEO Pharma is a global company dedicated to advancing the standard of care for the benefit of people with skin conditions, their families and society.
+Founded in 1908 and majority owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, and today, the company offers a wide range of therapies for all disease severities.
+LEO Pharma is headquartered in Denmark with a global team of 4,400 people, serving millions of patients across the world.
+In 2022, the company generated net sales of DKK 10.6 billion.